 The nature of the warlords was as varied as the provinces over which they ruled.
 Some were ruthless despots and thugs while others were educated and worked to instill in their men their own ideas of morality.
 Some subjugated whole provinces, financing their armies through local taxes gathered by their own officials.
 Others ruled only a few towns, raising money from theft.
 Some warlords supported the Republic, preferring that their territory be reintegrated into a valid constitutional state.
 A number choose to work with foreign powers, whether they were the British in Shanghai, the Japanese in Manchuria or the French in the southwest.
 Some grew opium in order to generate revenues.

 When World War I broke out, to strengthen its claims on Chinese territories, Japan entered into a series of secret treaties with Britain, Russia, the United States and the acting Chinese government.
-The February 1917 Anglo-Japanese agreement required Britain to support Japanese claims in Shandong, and agreed that Germany’s Pacific possessions north of the equator were to go to Japan while those in the south could be claimed by Britain.
+The February 1917 Anglo-Japanese agreement required Britain to support Japanese claims in Shandong and agreed that Germany’s Pacific possessions north of the equator were to go to Japan while those in the south could be claimed by Britain.
 The February 1917 Russo-Japanese agreement acknowledged Japan’s Twenty-One Demands and Russia’s territorial gains in Outer Mongolia.
 The November 1917 American-Japanese Lansing-Ishii Agreement concluded that: “geographical propinquity created special relations between nations”.
-In other words the US recognized that Japan, by virtue of its geography, had a special position in China.
-Finally, in a September 1918 secret pact, the Beijing government gave Japan right to build two railways in Shandong and to station its troops there as it deemed necessary in exchange for ¥20 million.
+In other words, the US recognized that Japan, by virtue of its geography, had a special position in China.
+Finally, in a September 1918 secret pact, the Japanese were granted the right to build two railways in Shandong and to station Japanese troops there for a ¥20 million payment to Beijing.

 After World War I ended, the Chinese delegation went to the Versailles peace negotiations believing they would benefit from the principles of democracy and self-determination which Woodrow Wilson espoused.
 Specifically, they hoped to recover Shandong and to abolish the so-called ‘Unequal Treaties’, under which foreign powers maintained privileged statuses in China.
 Instead, they were informed that the peace conference would deal only with those problems arising from the conclusion of the war.
 Only Shandong, therefore, qualified to be discussed.
 Moreover, the secret treaties that Japan had concluded, including the secret pact with the acting Beijing’s government, meant that China’s claims to Shandong had been effectively forfeited.

 Further protests erupted throughout China.
 The student protests generated nation-wide sympathy.
 In Shanghai alone, as many as 60,000 workers staged some form of work stoppage in solidarity.
 These strikes marked a new development in Chinese history.
 Thereafter, protesters frequently made good use of strikes to fight injustice, despite the risks of unemployment, beatings and even death.
-The series of demonstrations, strikes and boycotts that followed became known as the May 4th Movement, and it is said by many to mark the beginning of modern Chinese nationalism.
+The demonstrations, strikes and boycotts that followed became known as the May 4th Movement.
+The May 4th Movement is seen by many to mark the beginning of modern Chinese nationalism.
 Today, May 4th continues to be marked as an important commemoration with the date carrying huge political significance.
 The immediate result of the students’ actions was that the Chinese delegation left France without signing the Versailles Treaty.